 On February 14, 2011, a subsidiary of the Company received from the United States Environmental Protection Agency ("EPA") a Notification of Potential Enforcement Action for Violations of Section 112(r)(7) of the Clean Air Act.
 The Notification was based on the findings of an October 2009 inspection of the Company's Woodbridge Winery facility by the EPA relating to ammonia system relief valves in the facility.
 The Company and the EPA resolved this matter through a Consent Agreement and Final Order which was signed and filed with the EPA Region 9 Clerk on September 30, 2011.
-In accordance with the provisions of the Consent Agreement and Final Order, the Company paid a civil penalty of \$95,000 in full settlement of the allegations set forth in the Consent Agreement and Final Order and the Notification, but without admitting or denying the factual allegations set forth in that Consent Agreement and Final Order or the Notification.
+In accordance with the provisions of the Consent Agreement and Final Order, the Company paid a civil penalty of \$95,000 in full settlement of the allegations set forth in the Consent Agreement and Final Order or the Notification.